 McDowell Mountain Park

-Back at the entrance of the park, there’s a pump track in the parking lot for the competitive loops.
+Back at the entrance of the park, there’s a pump track and skills area in the parking lot for the competitive loops.
 This is a great place to let kids play and work on their skills.

 Get a trail map, directions, fee info, and more at Maricopa County Parks: McDowell Mountain Park.